 - No one shall transport animals, or cause them to be transported, in a way likely to cause them injury or undue suffering.

 - Journey times are kept to a minimum.

 - Those handling animals have been trained and are competent.

 - The vehicle and its loading and unloading facilities are designed, constructed and maintained to avoid injury and suffering and to ensure the safety of the animals.

 - Water, feed and opportunity to rest are made available to the animals as appropriate, and sufficient floor space and height is available in the transport.

-Details of Assessment The assessment takes the form of a multiple choice theory test which is taken on-line.
+The assessment takes the form of a multiple choice theory test which is taken on-line.
 Assessments are organised, subject to demand, at CAFRE’s three Campuses at Enniskillen, Loughry in Cookstown and Greenmount in Antrim.

 Duration One Hour